I'm Still Waiting (Curtis Mayfield song)

 "I'm Still Waiting" is a Curtis Mayfield composition notable for its recording by post-doo-wop era Patti LaBelle and the Bluebelles.
 Mayfield also recorded his version of it with The Impressions.
-The song was intended for Patti LaBelle and her band mates to record by Mayfield.
+The song was intended for Patti LaBelle and her bandmates to record by Mayfield.

 The LaBelle version reached number thirty-six on the Hot R&B Singles chart in 1966 and was featured on their second Atlantic release, Dreamer.
 The Impressions' version was recorded for their 1967 album, The Fabulous Impressions.